 Salt Body Scrub Benefits

-Secondly, salt has larger particles, which are generally coarser in comparison with smaller sugar particles.
+Secondly, salt has larger particles, which are generally coarser in comparison to smaller sugar particles.
 That is to say, sharper edges of salt particles make salt scrubs more abrasive as they provide stronger exfoliation than sugar scrubs.
 Therefore, it is not recommended to use salt scrubs on face or sensitive areas.

 In conclusion, salt scrubs are best for exfoliating body and rough skin, and will benefit most those with normal, combination, blemish-prone and oily skin types.